Rochester Police arrest city man sought in connection with shooting death of his son

 Rochester Police have arrested a man sought in connection with the shooting death of his son.

-Police say that shortly after 6:00 p.m. on Sunday, members of the U.S. Marshals Violent Felony Fugitive Task Force were able to locate 64-year-old Steven Owens inside a residence in souhwest Rochester.
+Police say that shortly after 6 p.m.
+Sunday, members of the U.S. Marshals Violent Felony Fugitive Task Force were able to locate 64-year-old Steven Owens inside a residence in southwest Rochester.

-He was taken into custody without incident and charged with 2nd degree murder in the shooting death of 34-year-old Malcolm Owens and assault - 2nd degree for the shooting and wounding of a second man who has not been identified yet.
+He was taken into custody without incident and charged with second-degree murder in the shooting death of 34-year-old Malcolm Owens and second-degree assault for the shooting and wounding of a second man who has not been identified yet.

 Police say that additional charges will be presented to a grand jury.